To: Dan Lamb,

 that adding additional provisions in this bill

-would gain strong response
+would gain strong response from the cable industry,

 propaganda poison pills for each provision